shauryashaurya/tutorial-x.509certificates-mongo/README.md

 ```

-Now, let’s check out the subject line (aka the ‘Distinguished Name’) of our certificate, we’ll use this to create a user in Mongo, so keep a note of it.
+Now, let’s check out the subject line (aka the ‘**Distinguished Name**’) of our certificate, we’ll use this to create a user in Mongo, so keep a note of it.
 Run the following command:

 ```